 - If any side is greater than 5 metres in length

-- Has a mean height exceeding 2.1 metres above the level of 'natural' ground
+- The mean height is more than 2.1 metres or height exceeds 2.4 metres above the level of 'natural' ground

 - Is attached to a dwelling.